 Pharaoh ants may be very tiny, but they are among the most difficult ants to control.
 Improper control methods usually just make the problem worse.

-Attempts to treat pharaoh ant infestations with localized residual insecticides or dusts are usually disastrous, resulting in the colony "fracturing" into multiple colonies and spread throughout the building.
+Attempts to treat pharaoh ant infestations with localized residual insecticides or dusts are usually disastrous, resulting in the colony "fracturing" into multiple colonies and spreading throughout the building.

-Treatment is usually accomplished through precision application of baits and non-repellent insecicides — a tedious and time-consuming process.
+Proper treatment of Pharaoh ants is usually accomplished through precision application of baits and non-repellant insecticides — a tedious and time-consuming process.

 American cockroaches are the largest roaches commonly encountered as pests in Alabama.
 They are often incorrectly called "waterbugs" or "Palmetto bugs."

 American cockroaches may be controlled with baits, sprays, or dusts, depending on the environment.
 Glue traps are sometimes used to quickly reduce populations.

-Long-term control sometimes includes exclusion (sealing), improved sanitation practices, and correction of conducive conditions.
+Long-term control usually requires exclusion (sealing the insects out), improved sanitation practices, and correction of conducive conditions like moisture problems.

 The German cockroach is one of the most common cockroaches infesting homes and businesses in Alabama and throughout the world.

-Of all cockroaches, German cockroaches are the most prolific breeders, reaching maturity in as little as 45 days and producing as many as 40 eggs per brood.
-Eggs are carried in an ootheca, or egg sac, which is dropped near s source of food, water, and harborage when the eggs inside are about ready to hatch.
+Of all cockroaches, German cockroaches are among the most prolific breeders, reaching maturity in as little as 45 days and producing as many as 40 eggs per brood.
+Eggs are carried in an ootheca or "egg sac," which is dropped near a source of food, water, and harborage when the eggs inside are about ready to hatch.
 Beyond this one act, adult roaches do not participate in raising their young.

-Control may involve the use of baits, dusts, sprays, and insect growth regulators (IGRs), as well as improved sanitation, exclusion, and trapping.
+Control of German cockroaches may involve the use of baits, dusts, sprays, and insect growth regulators (IGRs); as well as improved sanitation, exclusion, and trapping.

-Fleas are tiny, parasitic insects that feed on the blood of their hosts.
+Fleas are tiny, wingless, parasitic insects whose adults feed on the blood of their hosts.
 Their bodies are laterally flattened (meaning that they're much taller than they are wide).

 Despite their tiny size, fleas are among the most notorious disease vectors.
-They're involved in the tranmission of plague, tyhpus, and tapeworms.
+They're involved in the transmission of plague, typhus, and tapeworms, among other diseases.
 Their bites can also cause a painful rash, especially in individuals who are sensitive to insect bites and stings in general.

 Flea control is challenging, even for professionals.
 Treatment usually involves thorough vacuuming and (if possible) shampooing of all carpets, followed by insecticide and IGR sprays on all carpeting, flooring, pet bedding, and sometimes upholstered furniture.
-Pets should also be treated at the same time by a veterinarian or animal groomer as closely as possible to the time the home is treated.
+Any pets in the home should also be treated at the same time by a veterinarian or animal groomer as closely as possible to the time the home is treated.